Ylaaan/YNR/Tools/Templating/Jinja2/Jinja.md

 ### Templates

-You can simply place your Jinja2 templates in the template directory.
+You can simply place your Jinja templates in the template directory.

 ### Variables